 Yalova University Social Transcript Application is a supportive documentation mechanism that aims to make students' participation in social, cultural, artistic, scientific and sporting activities as well as their academic achievements visible.
-The Social Transcript documents activities such as volunteering activities, culture and arts projects, sports competitions, community representation, social responsibility projects carried out by the student throughout his/her university life and can be used as a reference document in post-graduation job applications or graduate studies.
+The Social Transcript documents activities such as volunteering activities, culture and arts projects, sports competitions, community representation, social responsibility projects, and can be used as a reference document in job applications or graduate studies after graduation.

 With the "social transcript" application, which was introduced in the Spring semester of 2023-2024, the social competencies of our students are also certified.
 This process is carried out on the basis of Yalova University Social Transcript Directive, which explains how and by whom social competencies will be certified (See Evidence 8, 9).
-A guideline has been created and shared on the web (See Evidence 9).
-In practice, the social activity documents that students enter into the system are evaluated and approved by the "social transcript commission" at the end of each semester (See Evidence 10).
+A guideline has been created and shared on the web (See Evidence 10).
 In practice, the social activity documents that students enter into the system are evaluated and approved by the "social transcript commission" at the end of each semester (See Evidence 11).
 If deemed appropriate, they are entered into the IMS.
 Approved activities are defined in the Social Transcript system and made available in an institutionally approved document format with a verification code (See Evidence 4).

 A meeting was held with academic unit social transcript commissions to discuss the aspects of the social transcript application that need improvement (See Evidence 12).
-In line with the feedback received at the meeting, it was determined that it was necessary to increase students' awareness of the issue, and for this purpose, it was proposed to the Senate by the Education and Training Coordinatorship to give students the right to apply for one last time to have their relevant activities from previous years included in their social transcripts, and the decision taken in line with this proposal, which was approved by the Senate, was shared with all academic units (See Evidence 13).
+In line with the feedback received at the meeting, it was determined that it was necessary to increase students' awareness of the issue, and for this purpose, it was proposed to the Senate by the Education and Training Coordinatorship that students be given the right to apply for one last time to have their relevant activities from previous years included in their social transcripts, and the decision taken in line with this proposal, which was approved by the Senate, was shared with all academic units (See Evidence 13).
 Another feedback received at the meeting was about the appearance of the social transcript printout, and the proposal made by the Education and Training Coordinator's Office to improve this issue was approved by the Senate (See Evidence 12).